JanVasina/p-net/README.md

 I tried to comment my changes to the original source code with C++ comments // in contrast to original C-like comments /*.

-The code is fixed now and is ready for certification in the PI-LAB.
-It is an approximate merge from original p-net stack code from beginning of July 2020 and then developed by my own way to pass all the certification tests.
+The code is an approximate merge from original p-net stack code from beginning of July 2020 and then developed by my own way to pass all the certification tests.

 The latest original p-net README and stack code can be found here: https://github.com/rtlabs-com/p-net